 - 15. The Co-ordinated Admission Arrangements for the normal year of entry remain unchanged; parents will continue to apply to their home local authority from which they will receive their decisions. - 16.
 Applications at each phase of education; nursery, primary and secondary are all available digitally through the Council's website.
 For the initial round of year of entry school applications, the Council continues to receive a high percentage of online applications.
-For September 2022, the online rates for all applications have been sustained at 99%.
-The benefit to parent/carers is the ability for them to receive their decisions by email on national offer day (1 March 2024 for secondary schools and 16 April 2024 for primary schools).
+For September 2023, the online rates for all applications have been sustained at 99%.
+The benefit to parent/carers is the ability for them to receive their decisions by email on national offer day (3 March 2025 for secondary schools and 16 April 2025 for primary schools).
 Paper applications are available for parents on the Council's website and this will remain the case until the Council is satisfied that all parents will have equal access to the admission process. - 17.
 Co-ordination remains an important arrangement between schools and local authorities in terms of safeguarding and good working relations.
 A key component of this is the identification of potential applicants from data held by Health and schools through appropriate data sharing agreements which contribute significantly to the success of the process. - 18.
 The success of the arrangements can be seen in increases in each of the last three years where a consistently high rate of pupil preference has been met.
-Most recently, for September 2022, offer rates for any preference made by parents stood at 96.4% (secondary) and 98.6% (primary), above local and national outcomes for those parents who have applied by the national closing dates.
-This success is replicated for first preferences which were consistently high when compared to local and national outcomes at 88% (secondary) and 96.4% (primary).
+Most recently, where parents have applied by the national closing dates for September 2023, offer rates for any preference made by parents stood at 96% (secondary) and 98% (primary).
+This success is replicated for first preferences which were consistently high 87% (secondary) and 96% (primary).
+In three of these areas our outcomes exceed national outcomes and are equal to national in the fourth.